 Version September 2019.

-A report can be made either known or anonymously by sending an email to email@example.com.
-To further protect anonymity, reports can also be made via an online form in which the name of the reporter can be included but does not have to be to enable anonymity.
+A report can be made either openly or anonymously by sending an email to email@example.com.
+To further protect anonymity, reports can also be made via an online form in which the name of the reporter may be included but is not required.
 The report of breach of the Ethics Policy should provide the following information:

 - Date of incident